vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 ### Importance, neglectedness, and tractability and BOTECs

-Open Phil follows a framework similar to the framework of importance, neglecetdness, and tractability: they want to pick *important* causes that have been *neglected* by other funders and are *tractable*.
+Open Phil follows a framework similar to the framework of importance, neglectedness, and tractability: they want to pick *important* causes that have been *neglected* by other funders and are *tractable*.

 The initial cause report established migration policy as important but